Football Focus

-The programme is now a weekly magazine, with reports from across the country at all levels of English and Scottish football.
+The show is now a weekly magazine, with reports from across the country at all levels of English and Scottish football.
 It previews the weekend's fixtures and provides updates from the early Premier League game.
-Since BBC have the rights to Premier League highlights, Football Focus also shows the key moments from the midweek matches.
-Prior to the launch of Match of the Day 2, it was often the first chance for free-to-air viewers to see analysis of the Sunday and Monday Premier League games.
+Since BBC have the rights to Premier League highlights, Football Focus also shows the key moments from midweek matches.

-As of 2021, presenter Alex Scott is usually joined by the BBC's main football pundits such as Mark Lawrenson, Jermaine Jenas, Martin Keown, Dion Dublin, and Micah Richards.
+As of 2021, presenter Alex Scott is joined by two football pundits such as Fara Williams, Martin Keown, Dion Dublin, Nedum Onuoha, Shay Given, Ellen White, Stephen Warnock and Rachel Brown-Finnis.
+Other pundits to have appeared include Mark Lawrenson, Jermaine Jenas, and Micah Richards.
 Match of the Day commentators, including Steve Wilson, Guy Mowbray, Jonathan Pearce, and Simon Brotherton often check-in with game previews from the stadiums.

 History

-For several years up to 1974, Grandstand aired a slot called "Football Preview", previewing the day's matches and in 1974 it was evolved into Football Focus which continued to be part of Grandstand and Focus was the first item of the programme.
+For several years up to 1974, Grandstand aired a slot called "Football Preview", previewing the day's matches which, in 1974, evolved into Football Focus, which continued to be part of Grandstand and was the first item of the programme.

-From 1988 to 1992, it was reduced to FA Cup weekends due to ITV having exclusive Football League rights and was simply billed as Football, it returned to a weekly schedule from August 1992 when the BBC won the Premier League highlights rights and the Football Focus brand was restored.
+From 1988 to 1992, the Focus name was dropped and football previews were was only aired on FA Cup weekends due to ITV having exclusive Football League rights.
+This preview was billed in the schedules as Football.
+The Football Focus brand was restored in August 1992 when the BBC won the Premier League highlights rights and the programme, once again, became a weekly slot as the first item of Grandstand.
+This continued until 2001 when, from the start of 2001/02 season, Focus became a stand-alone lunchtime show.

-In August 2001, Focus became a stand-alone show.
+In 2009 Dan Walker became the main host, and was in the hot seat when the show moved to the MediaCityUK complex in Salford, Greater Manchester.

 In 2021, former England and Arsenal right-back Alex Scott became the first full-time female host of the show, presenting her first show on 14 August.
 She replaced Dan Walker who had presented the show for the previous twelve years.